diogo-pessoa/milestoneThree/UserStories.md

 - As a User I can edit or delete My own review

--  As a user if a search doesn't return a book, I want a quick link to create this new book entry.

-- **Follow-up** from the BOOKS table I want to sort and order books
+- **Follow-up** from the BOOKS table I want to sort and order books and add pagination

-- **Follow-up** Allow User to Update personal Details

-- As a user I want to update my password

 - As a Developer I want to present a friendly 404 (Not found) or Error Page when the user hits a problem on the page, allowing the to navigate back to the page